 Digital Presentations

 If you like what you see here, why not book me to give an illustrated talk?
 All talks are digital presentations and suitable for a variety of organisations: RSPB groups Bird or natural History groups extending to Photographic clubs.
 Each presentation is concluded with an audio/visual finale, a very popular feature!
-I am currently working on some new titles which will be released in 2010.
-The list below features the currently available talks on the theme of birds, nature and where relevant, photography:
+From time to time, new titles are added but the list below features the currently available talks on the theme of birds, nature and where relevant, photography:

 Life on Venus